Helen Levitt: Work in film making

+During WWII, Levitt served as assistant film editor at the Office of Inter-American Affairs, producer-editor of stock footage film Here Is China (1940), and as assistant film editor at the Office of War Information Overseas Branch in New York City 1944–45.

 In the late 1940s, Levitt made two documentary films with Janice Loeb and James Agee: In the Street (1948) and The Quiet One (1948).
 Levitt, along with Loeb and Sidney Meyers, received an Academy Award nomination for The Quiet One.

+Another Light (1952) is dramatized documentary about a small town and its new hospital, focusing on the reactions of an elderly farmer, a housewife, and a businessman.
+The film explains how town citizens in Ridgewood, NJ, raised construction funds, and how the hospital supports and serves the community.
+Presented by the Federal Security Agency's Public Health Service, the film was produced by William Levitt, written by William B. Mahoney, camera by Richard Leacock, co-edited by Levitt and Loeb, and directed by Levitt.

-Levitt was active in film making for nearly 25 years; her final film credit is as an editor for John Cohen's documentary The End of an Old Song (1972).
+Made by Film Documents Productions.Levitt was active in film making for nearly 25 years; her final film credit is as an editor for John Cohen's documentary The End of an Old Song (1972).
 Levitt's other film credits include the cinematography on The Savage Eye (1960), which was produced by Ben Maddow, Meyers, and Joseph Strick, and also as an assistant director for Strick and Maddow's film version of Genet's play The Balcony (1963).
 In her 1991 biographical essay, Maria Hambourg wrote that Levitt "has all but disinherited this part of her work."
 In 2012 Deane Williams published a comprehensive overview of Levitt's films in Senses of Cinema.